SJTU-PLV/compcertoc-pldi25-artifact/README.md

 <!-- The commands for compiling the examples is given, you can also try to write some new code using  -->
 <!-- `pthread.t` and compile it using CompCertOC. -->

+Note that `ccomp` is the full compilation chain generated from CompCertOC which consists of the following passes:

+* Lexer, parser and preprocessor for generating CompCert C source code (not fully verified).

+* `SimplExpr` for translating CompCert C into `Clight`.

+* The verified compilation chain from `Clight` to CompCert Asm code.
+This is the `transf_clight_program` function in `CompCertOC/driver/Compiler.v`.

+* Pretty printer of CompCert Asm to `*.s` files.

+* GNU assembler and linker for generating executable files.

 ### 7.1 Running examples